-A cadenza similar to the cadenza composta through all the keys by Franz Liszt (Technische Studien, book 1).
+A cadenza through all the keys by Franz Liszt (Technische Studien, book 1).

 Chopin's prelude nr.
 20 in c minor is an interesting example of a harmonized prelude.
-It contains several frequently used chord passages such as cadenzas and large parts of the descending octave rule.
+It contains several frequently used chord passages such as cadenzas and large parts of the descending chromatic scale harmonization.

-The octave rule remains one of the most important 'tonal maps', as in the example of Joseph Zimmermann, but during the 19th century there is a development towards a certain freedom to find new and more personal approaches in constructing chord progressions.
+The scale harmonization or octave rule remains one of the most important 'tonal maps', as in the example of Joseph Zimmermann, but during the 19th century there is a development towards a certain freedom to find new and more personal approaches in constructing chord progressions.
 The diminished chord therefore becomes very important due to its universal character, it offers many possibilities to realize unexpected harmonic turns and modulations.

 Fragment of Chopin's exercises on diminished chords as a sketch for a piano method.

 Two preludes for beginners by Clara Schumann (1819-1896) are interesting examples in which diminished chords among other harmonic techniques are used, such as chord connections in thirds, the use of secondary dominants, etc.

 SKETCHING WITH LISZT

 The sketches below provide insight into Liszt's method of developing ideas for preluding.

 More interesting chord progressions can be found in following publications.

 Emanuele Imbimbo (1765-1839)